-At Parkway we work with your doctor following concussion to help him or her with diagnosing various aspects of the injury and with return to play decisions.
+At Parkway we work with your doctor following a concussion to help him or her with diagnosing various aspects of the injury and with a return to play decisions.

 The first step begins with education and reassurance that when managed well, most concussions recover fully.
 Please see our article on WHAT IS A CONCUSSION for more information including the best available evidence on timelines for concussion recovery.

 Every effort will be made to ensure that any concussed player is seen at Parkway Physiotherapy + Performance Centre within 1-2 days of the injury.
 This is more difficult over the weekend, but we make these injuries our absolute priorities.
 Team members have time set aside each day of the week for concussion injuries.

 At the initial visit a history of the injury is recorded, and an assessment of the concussion is performed.